 Summarize interprofessional team strategies for improving care and outcomes in patients with aspiration pneumonia.

 The infectious pulmonary process that occurs after abnormal entry of fluids into the lower respiratory tract is termed aspiration pneumonia.
 The aspirated fluid can be oropharyngeal secretions, particulate matter, or can also be gastric content.
 The term aspiration pneumonitis refers to inhalational acute lung injury that occurs after aspiration of sterile gastric contents.
 In an observational study, it is found that the risk of patients hospitalized for community-acquired pneumonia in developing aspiration pneumonia is found to be about 13.8%.
-The mortality rate from aspiration pneumonia is largely dependent on the volume and content of aspirate and can range to 70%.
+The mortality rate from aspiration pneumonia is largely dependent on the volume and content of aspirate and can reach 70%.

 Failure of the natural defense mechanisms like the closure of the glottis and cough reflex increases the risk of aspiration.
 The common risk factors for aspiration include an altered mental status, neurologic disorders, esophageal motility disorders, protracted vomiting, and gastric outlet obstruction.
 Although the common organisms involved in the etiology of community-acquired pneumonia are Streptococci, Haemophilus, and Gram-negative bacilli, the etiology of aspiration pneumonia depends on the content of aspirate.
-A prospective study of 95 patients showed that gram-negative bacilli contributed to 49%, followed by anaerobes (16%).
+A prospective study of 95 patients showed that gram-negative bacilli contributed 49%, followed by anaerobes (16%).
 The major anaerobes isolated were Fusobacterium, Bacteroides, and Peptostreptococcus.
 In hospital-acquired aspiration pneumonia, gram-negative organisms, specifically Pseudomonas aeruginosa, have to be considered.

 Conditions that increase the risk of aspiration pneumonia include: